Sex after birth may not feel like the most appetizing of pastimes—and understandably so.

 So while one mama might be having sex 2 weeks after giving birth with stitches, another might be avoiding sex after birth for months or even years afterward.

-But there are some risks to having sex 2 weeks after giving birth that it’s worth being aware of.
+There is no correct timeline.
+But there are risks worth being aware of.

-The two main risks of having sex after birth before your body has recovered, or before 4-6 weeks are postpartum hemorrhage and uterine infection.
+The two main risks of having sex before your body has fully recovered from childbirth are postpartum hemorrhage (aka postpartum bleeding) or uterine infection (also known as postpartum endometritis).

 How does sex feel after birth?